HELLO NEW YORK! (Brooklyn)

 New York

 Our upcoming artist program in New York is a free-of-charge professional development and networking program that aims to assist resident and non-resident artists in getting to know the complex and vibrant art scene that exists in New York City.
-HNY 2023 will take place from October 16th to October 27th, 2023.
+HNY 2025 will take place from July 7th to July 18th, 2025.

-• Our third artist program in New York is a professional development and networking program that aims to assist resident and non-resident artists in getting to know the complex and vibrant art scene that exists in New York City.
+• Our artist program in New York is a professional development and networking program that aims to assist resident and non-resident artists in getting to know the complex and vibrant art scene that exists in New York City.
 Part workshop providing the keys to navigate the local and global art world and part meeting between colleagues around a number of urgent issues, this program serves as a platform to share knowledge and approach new perspectives.

-HNY 2023 will take place from October 15th to October 27th, 2023, and it is carried out with local partners in New York City.
+HNY 2025! will take place from July 7th to July 18th, 2025, and it is carried out with local partners in New York City.
 The program content is developed in response to the needs of the participating artists.

 • The basis of our organization is strong partnerships.
 CPR grows organically through a continuously expanding network of art practitioners, which results in an organization that keeps on developing its international reach.